Serge Akakpo

-Serge Ognadon Akakpo (born 15 October 1987) is a Togolese footballer who played as a centre-back.
+Serge Ognadon Akakpo (born 15 October 1987) is a Togolese retired professional footballer who played as a centre-back for the Togo national football team.

-Career

-Club
+Club career

 Akakpo began his career with Auxerre after breaking through the youth academy, he made his first-team debut with Auxerre in July 2007.
 Akakpo left Auxerre on a free transfer in January 2009 and moved to Liga I team Vaslui in Romania on a lucrative deal.
 He subsequently had spells with Celje and Žilina in Slovenia and Slovakia respectively.
-In 2014, Akakpo joined Ukrainian club FC Hoverla Uzhhorod.
-He made 30 Premier League appearances for Hoverla before leaving.
-Akakpo played for 1461 Trabzon of TFF First League in 2015 prior to completing a loan move to Süper Lig team Trabzonspor, after seven appearances the club signed him on a permanent contract.
+In 2014, Akakpo joined Ukrainian club Hoverla Uzhhorod.
+He made 30 Ukrainian Premier League appearances for Hoverla before leaving.
+Akakpo played for 1461 Trabzon of TFF First League in 2015 before completing a loan move to Süper Lig team Trabzonspor, after seven appearances the club signed him on a permanent contract.
 On 31 January 2017, Akakpo joined Turkish second-tier side Gaziantep BB.

-International
+International career

-Akakpo has represented the Togo national football team since 2008, becoming captain on numerous occasions.
+Akakpo represented the Togo national team from 2008 to 2017, becoming captain on numerous occasions.
 He played his first international game for Togo, on 10 September 2008, against Zambia in Chililabombwe.
 Before representing Togo, he played for France at U17 and U19 level and also played one match for the Benin B national team.
-In January 2010, Akakpo was one of the players involved when the Togo national team's bus came under a gunfire attack on the way to the 2010 Africa Cup of Nations in Angola.
+In January 2010, Akakpo was one of the players involved when the Togo national team's bus was targeted in a gunfire attack by rebels in Angola two days before the team was to play in the 2010 Africa Cup of Nations.